icon-project/IIPs/IIPS/iip-draft_btp.md

   - Handle the error on delivering the message.
   - Accept the error only from the BMC.
 * Params
-  - from: String ( BTP Address of BMC generates the error )
+  - from: String ( BTP Address of BMC that generated the error )
   - svc: String ( name of the service )
   - sn: Integer ( serial number of the original message )
   - code: Integer ( code of the error )